xijiang/pop-simulation/README.md

 # Population simulation project
+## Version history

+*Version 0.9*, before implementation.
+Will be named 1.0 if survived several projects.

+* For bugs and issues
+..* Contact qtl.aas at gmail for bugs.
+..* Or the github way.

+You can use my codes freely, but take your own risks.

 ## Bash drivers
 ### drop.sh
 Simulate 3 chromosomes in parallel, drop the simulated genotypes through the founders of lnw139.ped into the pedigree.
 Then merge the 3 files into one.

+### gsimu.sh
+Simulation a population through the QTL way.

+### psimu.sh
+Simulation a population with Cholesky decompostion

 ## C++ codes